alsaedwy/devsecops-servisbot-challenge-solution/SOLUTION.md

 -----------
 ### 6. Document the Solution
 - Added `SOLUTION.md` -- making sure to follow the `README.md` guidance.
 - I've also added `SOLUTION_metadata.md` file where I've documented and broke down some of the

-# Security Measures
-## Node.js Application

-**Authentication**:
-- API key authentication middleware is implemented on all endpoints.
-- API key is passed securely in request headers.
-- API key is validated against a list of allowed keys.
-- API key is stored securely in the `.env` file.
-- API key is not hardcoded in the application code.
-- API key is not exposed in logs or responses.

-**SQL Injection Prevention**:
-- All database interactions use parameterized queries.
-- Inputs are sanitized to prevent SQL injection attacks.
-- User inputs are validated and sanitized before being used in queries.